Robot's hand and expansions in non-integer bases: Robot's hand and expansions in complex bases

 \section{Robot's hand and expansions in complex bases}

-In this section we discuss reachability and grasping conditions in the framework of expansions in complex bases.
+In this section we discuss reachability in the framework of expansions in complex bases.
 Given a complex number $\lambda$ greater than $1$ in modulus and a possibly infinite set $A\subset \CC$ we say that $z\in \CC$ is \emph{representable} in \emph{base} $\lambda$ and with \emph{alphabet} $A$ if there exists a sequence $(z_j)_{j\geq1}$ of digits of $A$ such that

 A digit sequence $(z_j)_{j\geq1}$ satisfying the above equality is called \emph{expansion} of $z$ in base $\lambda$ and with alphabet $A$.
-It is well known coplanar rotations, like the ones performed by each finger of our hand, can be read as products on the complex plane and, consequently, to perform infinite rotations and scalings (like in the case of asymptotic reachability problem) equals to consider complex-based power series and, consequently, expansions in non-integer bases.
+It is well-known that coplanar rotations, like the ones performed by each finger of our hand, can be read as products on the complex plane.
+Therefore to perform infinite rotations and scalings (like in the case of asymptotic reachability problem) equals to consider complex-based power series and, consequently, expansions in non-integer bases.
 In what follows we formalize this concept.
-By choosing an appropriate global coordinate system, we may assume without loss of generality that \begin{itemize} \item the hand has $H+1$ fingers, the first one and the second one laying on the plane $p^{(1)}: z=0$; \item the remaining $H-1$ fingers lay on parallel planes $p^{(h)}: z=\delta(h-1)$, for $h=2,\dots,H$ and some $\delta>0$; \item each finger has an arbitrary number of phalanxes, whose ratio is $\rho^{(h)}>1$ for $h=0,\dots,H$; \item the angle between two consecutive phalanxes of the $h$-th finger is either $0$ or $\pi-\omega^{(h)}$: \end{itemize} With these settings, the normal vector $r^{(h)}$ to the plane $\ph$ is constantly $(0,0,1)^T$ and the rotation matrix $\Ah{\omh}$ is